Ahmed-coder143/Python/README.md

 **Reverse-word.py**
 This Python code takes a user input string, reverses the order of its individual words, and then prints the reversed string.
 The reversed string is constructed by joining the reversed words using whitespace as a separator

+**Bitwise-NOT-Operation.py**
+This Python script takes a user-input integer, computes its bitwise complement using the unary bitwise NOT operator (~), and prints the result.
+The bitwise complement operation inverts each bit of the binary representation of the given number.